ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 AlgorithmConfig.learners()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method is not used on the old API stack (b/c the old stack doesn't use Learner workers).
+This method isn't used on the old API stack (b/c the old stack doesn't use Learner workers).

 It allows you to specify ..